To be eligible for admission to our post-master’s study option you must have:

 - 4. Current resume or curriculum vitae

-Your resume or curriculum vitae should use a similar format to what you would use for a job application.
+Your resume or curriculum vitae (CV) should be in a similar format to what you would use for a job application.
+You should include experiences that demonstrate professional experiences, community service, volunteer opportunities and leadership development on your resume or CV.
 This document should be sent directly to the College of Nursing via email at CONfirstname.lastname@example.org.

 - 5. Purpose and goals statement